Word War vi

 There are some bugs...

 • It will segfault occasionally in the code which generates buildings.
 I think it's overflowing a scratch array when recursion happens to get too deep for the arbitrarily chosen "big enough" value I used.
 Haven't gotten around to fixing that yet.
-Haven't seen this in ages, fixed it somewhere alone the line..
+Haven't seen this in ages, fixed it somewhere along the line..

 • Missiles confused by chaff are doubly confused when the chaff disappears (they end up chasing a random object, usually a spark coming out of your exhaust, which is very nearly the right thing to do, but purely by accident.
 And, when the missile does hit the spark, you aren't damaged.